scobru/mogu/README.md

 <img src="https://github.com/scobru/mogu/raw/7588270975ff5f8b7e8c13db86b28ea5fc3fe7f8/mogu.png" width="300" height="auto" alt="Mogu Logo">

-A modern decentralized backup system with encryption and versioning.
+🔐 Mogu is a modern backup system that solves data security and reliability challenges by combining end-to-end encryption with decentralized IPFS storage.

+🌐 Unlike traditional cloud backup services, Mogu ensures your data remains under your control, encrypted before leaving your system, and securely distributed across the IPFS network.

+🚀 With advanced features like automatic versioning, smart caching, and detailed version comparison, Mogu is the perfect choice for developers and teams who need a robust, secure, and easy-to-integrate backup system.

 ## Features

 - 🚀 **Simple to Use**: Just a few lines of code to backup and restore
 - 🔒 **End-to-End Encryption**: Your data is always secure
-- 📦 **IPFS Storage**: Decentralized and reliable
+- 📦 **IPFS Storage**: Decentralized and reliable through Pinata
 - 🔄 **Automatic Versioning**: Track changes over time
 - 💾 **Smart Caching**: Fast operations with intelligent caching
 - 📝 **Structured Logging**: Detailed operation tracking